lirmm/pid-workspace/README.md

 Please refer to [PID framework website](http://pid.lirmm.net/pid-framework) to get the complete install procedure.

+## Essential Dependencies

-Installing the PID framework is a simple task, as soon as you have adequate dependencies:
+Installing the PID framework is a simple task, as soon as adequate dependencies are installed on your workstation:

 - CMake, version 3.0.2 or greater
 - git, version 1.7.6 or greater